Essential Functional Abilities for students enrolled in the Nursing or Medical Assisting Programs.

-Disability and Access Services (DSS) assists qualified students with disabilities by providing accommodations and equal access to academic programs and activities.
+Disability and Access Services (DAS) assists qualified students with disabilities by providing accommodations and equal access to academic programs and activities.
 For detailed information see Disability and Access Services Home.

 To be eligible for services, students must have a disability defined by the Americans with Disabilities Act of 1990 (ADA) and Section 504 Rehabilitation Act of 1973, and request to be accommodated.
 Under the ADA and Section 504, a person has a disability if he/she has a physical or mental impairment that substantially limits one or more major life activities (e.g. walking, seeing, hearing, speaking, standing, breathing, learning, and working).

 Disability and Access Services provides academic accommodations to otherwise qualified individuals with disabilities, who without these accommodations would not be provided equal access, unless these would alter the fundamental requirements of the course or program.